- Spears Home

 Scholarship Acceptance Requirements

 Each student admitted to the class will receive a $2,000 scholarship.
-The recipient will be required to write a handwritten thank you note to the donor, sign a non-disclosure agreement with the university, and of course complete the class in good standing.
+The recipient will be required to write a handwritten thank you note to the donor, sign a non-disclosure agreement with the university, and, of course, complete the class in good standing.
 Please note that there is a significant amount of work in this class.

-If chosen as a CIE Scholar, the student must participate in a three-credit hour course in the fall semester focusing on experiential learning through the development of a commercialization plan for a student or University Developed Technology.
+If chosen as a CIE Scholar, the student must participate in a three-credit hour course throughout the semester focusing on experiential learning through the development of a commercialization plan for a student or University Developed Technology.
 This technology can be the product of research completed by students in the class.
 Students will be placed in a multi-disciplinary team with fellow classmates.
 Activities include interviewing researchers, customers, vendors, as well as regulators and others, as necessary, to understand the commercial viability of the technology.
 Class procedures are based on the Lean LaunchPad Approach by Steve Blank and as approved by the National Science Foundation Innovation Corps program.
-The final deliverable for the class is a full commercialization plan in the form of a complete business plan.
+The final deliverable for the class is a full commercialization plan in the form of an investor presentation and a complete business plan.

 The student makes a commitment to fulfill these responsibilities at the time they are selected as a CIE Scholar.
 Any student who fails to meet these responsibilities will be removed from the program and the scholarship rescinded.

-The CIE Scholars Program is made possible by generous donations from Malone Mitchell, and other OSU alumni.
+The CIE Scholars program is made possible by generous donations from Malone Mitchell and other OSU alumni.
 In addition, the support of the Riata Center for Entrepreneurship and the Spears School of Business is integral to the ongoing success of the program.

 For More Information